 Our application is online only, so a printable application is not available on our website.
 If you have questions about the admissions application, please call the admissions office at 800.533.4668 or 509.777.4786.

-I have already been accepted and I want to enroll at Whitworth.
+I have already been admitted and I want to enroll at Whitworth.
 What do I need to do?

 Since the deposit is fully refundable until Aug.
-1 (for fall term start) or Jan.
-1 (for spring term start), we recommend that, in order to ensure priority in class registration, you submit your deposit as soon as possible, even if you are not completely sure you will attend Whitworth.
+1 (for Fall Term start) or Jan.
+1 (for Spring Term start), we recommend that, in order to ensure priority for class registration and housing, you submit your deposit as soon as possible, even if you are not completely sure you will attend Whitworth.

-If you're planning to live on campus you may submit your deposit at www.whitworth. edu/enrollmentdeposit.
+You may submit your deposit at whitworth.edu/enrollmentdeposit.
 This will allow you to pay your deposit via a secure website by either credit card or electronic check.
 You will also need your student I.D. number, which is located in your acceptance packet.